vipyrsec/dragonfly-client-rs/README.md

 independently.
 These are the scanning threadpool, the loader thread, and the sender thread.

-#### The Scanning Threadpool
-Downloads and scans the releases.
+- The Scanning Threadpool - Downloads and scans the releases.

-#### The Loader Thread
-This thread is responsible for requesting jobs from the API and submitting them to the threadpool.
+- The Loader Thread - This thread is responsible for requesting jobs from the API and submitting them to the threadpool.

-#### The Sender Thread
-This thread is responsible for reporting the results to the API.
+- The Sender Thread - This thread is responsible for reporting the results to the API.

 ### Performance, efficiency, and optimization
 The client aims to be highly configurable to suit a variety of host machines.
 The environment variables of most value in this regard are as follows:
-- `DRAGONFLY_THREADS` defaults to the number of available parallellisms, or 1 if it could not be determined.
+- `DRAGONFLY_THREADS` defaults to the number of available parallelism, or 1 if it could not be determined.
 [This page](https://doc.rust-lang.org/stable/std/thread/fn.available_parallelism.html) explains in detail how this is calculated, but in short, it is often the